 A sign of love, Roxane.

-Roxane’s conversation with de Guiche is much like the "I love someone" conversation she had earlier with Cyrano.
+Roxane’s conversation with de Guiche is much like the "I love someone" conversation she had with Cyrano in Quote #5.

 In my most sweet unreasonable dreams,

 I have not hoped for this!
 Now let me die,